 Contactwith the same unique value for

-Contact records are inserted into the SFDC org via Heroku Connect, an SFID will be returned and populated for each item in the database.
+Contact records are inserted into the Saleforce organization via Heroku Connect, an SFID will be returned and populated for each item in the database.
 The

 Contact will appear as a detail on the